' How Does Bankruptcy Affect Mortgage? - Robert M. Geller

 Many bankruptcy attorneys have helped homeowners use a provision within bankruptcy laws to eliminate their second mortgage and stop foreclosure efforts on their home.
 Though there is limited data on how frequently this occurs, many familiar with the industry report there was an uptick shortly after the housing market crashed.

 Depending on the type of bankruptcy you qualify for, some or all of your debts will be eliminated.
 For most homeowners, filing for Chapter 7 bankruptcy is not an option because they want to keep their homes.
 However, because second mortgages are handled differently than first mortgages, it might be possible to use bankruptcy to eliminate your second mortgage when you file for Chapter 13 bankruptcy.
-Second mortgages are considered unsecured debt when there is no equity to cover them, which is the case for millions of houses in the country today.
+Second mortgages are considered unsecured debt when there is no equity to cover them.
+This is the case for millions of houses in the country today.

 It can be an especially useful tool for homeowners who are underwater – meaning they owe tens of thousands (sometimes hundreds of thousands) of dollars more in mortgage loans than their home is now worth.
-Once their Chapter 13 payment plan is complete, their second mortgage is eliminated and they have the opportunity to make a fresh start in a home with a mortgage that is more in line with the home’s value.
+Once their Chapter 13 payment plan is complete, their second mortgage is eliminated, and they have the opportunity to make a fresh start in a home with a mortgage that is more in line with the home’s value.

 Managing Unrealistic Mortgages after the Housing Bubble Burst

-Mortgage lenders aren’t thrilled with this advantage, considering it can cost hundreds of thousands of dollars, but bankruptcy attorneys report the law has been like this for years.
+Mortgage lenders aren’t thrilled with this advantage, considering it can cost hundreds of thousands of dollars.
+However, bankruptcy attorneys report the law has been like this for years.
 It was rarely used in the past because there was usually enough equity in the home to cover a second mortgage, but with the housing bubble this is no longer the case for many homeowners.
 And many people in the industry are reluctant to give mortgage lenders much sympathy for their losses because in many cases, they signed off on loans that should have never received approval.

 Archive